rubiin/rubiin.github.io/content/posts/nodejs-api-devlopment/index.md

 app.listen(8000);
 ```

+## Conclusion

+Building APIs with Express.js provides a fast and flexible framework for creating server-side applications in Node.js.
+Express offers a lightweight structure for handling HTTP requests, middleware integration, and routing, making it a popular choice for developing RESTful APIs.
 Thats all for this part .
+In the next part , we will be looking at middlewares and how to use them in expressjs.

+Happy coding!